isolver/ioHub/docs/iohub/installation.rst

 Packages to install using pip or easy_install
 ++++++++++++++++++++++++++++++++++++++++++++++

-#. **msgpack**: It’s like JSON. but fast and small. ( pip install msgpack-python )
+#. **msgpack** It's like JSON. but fast and small. ( pip install msgpack-python )
-#. **greenlet**: The greenlet package is a spin-off of Stackless, a version of CPython that supports micro-threads called “tasklets”. ( pip install greenlet )
+#. **greenlet** The greenlet package is a spin-off of Stackless, a version of CPython that supports micro-threads called "tasklets". ( pip install greenlet )
-#. **pytables**: PyTables is a package for managing hierarchical datasets and designed to efficiently and easily cope with extremely large amounts of data. ( pip install tables ).
+#. **pytables** PyTables is a package for managing hierarchical datasets and designed to efficiently and easily cope with extremely large amounts of data. ( pip install tables ).
 FIRST INSTALL 'numexpr' from the list below, as it is a dependency of tables)

 Packages To Download
 ++++++++++++++++++++